noaione/yuusha-shoukan-ln/sources/v13/chapter3.md

 [...Ummm, Lillywood-san?]

 “Yes?
-Are you feeling itchy somewhere?]
+Are you feeling itchy somewhere?”

 [Ah, no, I didn’t mean that...
 I’m sorry if I misunderstood.
 However, ummm...
 Is your “chest touching my back” by any chance?]